I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_acquirekeyedmutex.md

 ## Members

-`FenceValue`

-[out] A 64-bit value that specifies the current fence value of the GPU synchronization object.

 `hKeyedMutex`

 [in] A D3DKMT_HANDLE data type that represents a kernel-mode handle to the keyed mutex object to acquire.